-In this section, we revisit our example of section 1.3.1.2.
-In section 1.3.1.2, we analyze the social relationship between the main character MonkeyKing and the other 9 characters for the classic novel Journey to the West via a single logistic regression.
-However, such an analysis doesn't take into account the pairwise relationships between the other top 9 main characters, and hence without using the joint information among the other 9 characters, our estimate of social networking structure may be statistically inefficient.
-In this section, we are going to jointly estimate the social networking among all 10 main characters simultaneously by applying techniques from graphical models.
-Note that, this can result in a statistically more efficient estimate of the social networking, compared to the result coming from multiple times of single logistic regressions.
+In this section, we revisit our example in section 1.3.1.2.
+In section 1.3.1.2, we analyze the social relationship between the main character MonkeyKing and the other 9 characters for the classic novel 1.3.1.2 via a single logistic regression.
+However, such analysis doesn't take into account the pairwise relationships between the other top 9 main characters, and hence without using the joint information among the other 9 characters, our estimate of social networking structure may be statistically inefficient.
+In this section, we are going to jointly estimate the social networking among all the 10 main characters simultaneously by applying techniques from graphical models.
+Note that, this can return to us a statistically more efficient estimate of the social networking, compared to the result coming from multiple times of single logistic regressions.